-- You can have external shock wave treatment which can break up the stones, however, sometimes the stone may not break into small enough pieces for you to pass. - You can have open surgical removal of stones. - Depending on the size of the stone you do have the option to wait and see but some stones if left untreated, can block the passage of urine and not allow the urine to drain sufficiently.
-This causes pain and infection and can eventually damage the kidney.
+You can have external shock wave treatment which can break up the stones; however, sometimes the stone may not break into small enough pieces to pass.
+You can have open surgical removal of stones.
+Depending on the size of the stone you do have the option to wait and see but some stones if left untreated, can block the passage of urine and not allow the urine to drain sufficiently.
+This causes pain and infection.